jsonfm/xstates-flights/README.md

 ```

 ### 📦 Deploy
-This projects uses gh-pages dependency, and includes a deploy script which builds and publish the app automatically on Github pages service.
+This projects uses gh-pages dependency, and includes a deploy script which builds and publishes the app automatically on Github pages service.
 You need run the following command:
 ```
 npm run deploy
 ```